 You may have heard horror stories about contractors doing poor-quality work, failing to complete projects on time or making other major remodeling mistakes.
 The best way to choose a good contractor is to do your research.
-Ask friends and neighbors for recommendations and use online tools to evaluate potential contractors in your area.
-The Better Business Bureau is a great resource for trusted customer reviews.
+Ask friends and neighbors for recommendations and use online sites to evaluate potential contractors in your area.

-Once you’ve identified your top candidates for local contractors, ask each for a quote that clearly breaks down the cost of supplies and labor and the estimated time to completion.
+Once you’ve identified your top contractor candidates, ask each for a quote that clearly breaks down the cost of supplies and labor and the estimated time to completion.
 Don’t be afraid to ask for references as well; any good contractor should be able to provide at least three clients from the past five years who are willing to provide a testimonial.

 “When it comes to home renovations, it’s usually true that you get what you pay for, so it’s incredibly important to talk to several contractors, read plenty of ratings and reviews and get multiple bids,” Carson says.
 “While it may be tempting to save money and go with the cheapest option, the unfortunate truth is that their low price may reflect low-quality work.”

 4. Obtain home renovation permits

 If you’re under the impression that your home renovation won’t need a building permit, you might be wrong.
 While small cosmetic fixes can typically be done without securing permission from the local government, any significant alterations, like knocking down a wall or remodeling a kitchen or bathroom, will most likely require a permit.